Elihu Burritt: Legacy

 Each August, New Marlborough, Massachusetts, hosts an annual crafts and community fair in honor of Elihu Burritt.
 Burritt resided in the Berkshire County Town in 1830.
 He is one of several blacksmiths who may have inspired the poem "The Village Blacksmith" by Henry Wadsworth Longfellow.

 Burritt College, which operated in Spencer, Tennessee, from 1848 to 1939, was named in his honor.

-The library at the Central Connecticut State University in New Britain, CT is named in his honor – The Elihu Burritt Library.
+The library at the Central Connecticut State University in New Britain, Connecticut is named in his honor – The Elihu Burritt Library.
 It holds an archive of his work and correspondence.
 Another archive is held as part of the Swarthmore College Peace Collection.